Yups11/Project-nr1/README.md

   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here - https://yups11.github.io/Project-nr1/

+## Credits

+I make desing and code this website form idea from Love Running project.

+### Content

+- The text for the Home page was produced by myself.
+- Instructions on how to implement form validation on the Book Online page was taken from Code Institute tutorials
+- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

+### Media

+- The photos used on the home and sign up page are from google.
+- The images used for the last jobs page was made by myself.